chgodard/hesperos/README.md

 3. All actions can be undone with the <img src="materials/interface_tools_screenshots/annotation_undo_button.PNG" width="30px"/> button or Ctrl-Z

 4. If you need to work on a specific slice of your 3D image, but also have to explore the volume to understand some complex structures, you can use the locking option to facilitate the annotation task.

-    - To activate the functionality:
+    - <ins>To activate the functionality</ins>:
         1. Go to the slice of interest
         2. Click on the <img src="materials/interface_tools_screenshots/annotation_unlock_button.PNG" width="30px"/> button => will change the button to <img src="materials/interface_tools_screenshots/annotation_lock_button.PNG" width="30px"/> and save the layer index
         3. Scroll in the z-axis to explore the data (with the mouse wheel or the slider under the image)
         4. To go back to your slice of interest, click on the <img src="materials/interface_tools_screenshots/annotation_lock_button.PNG" width="30px"/> button

-    - To deactivate the functionality (or change the locked slice index):
+    - <ins>To deactivate the functionality</ins> (or change the locked slice index):
         1. Go to the locked slice
         2. Click on the <img src="materials/interface_tools_screenshots/annotation_lock_button.PNG" width="30px"/> button  => change the button to <img src="materials/interface_tools_screenshots/annotation_unlock_button.PNG" width="30px"/> and "unlock" the slice

 ## Save annotations *(use Panel 3)*

 1. Annotations can be saved as .tif, .tiff, .nii or .nii.gz with the <img src="materials/interface_tools_screenshots/annotation_save_button.PNG" width="100px"/> button in one of the two following saving mode:
     - *`Unique`*: segmented data is saved as a unique 3D image with corresponding label ids (1-2-3-...).
 This file can be re-opened in the application.
     - *`Several`*: segmented data is saved as several binary 3D images (0 or 255), one for each label id.
 2. <img src="materials/interface_tools_screenshots/annotation_delete_button.PNG" width="100px"/>: delete annotation data
 3. *`Automatic segmentation backup`*: if selected, the segmentation data will be automatically saved as a unique 3D image when the image slice is changed.
     > /!\ This process can slow down the display if the image is large.

 # Hesperos: *OneShot Segmentation* mode

  The ***OneShot Segmentation*** mode of the Hesperos plugin is a 2D version of the VoxelLearning method implemented in DIVA (see [our Github](https://github.com/DecBayComp/VoxelLearning) and latest article [Guérinot, C., Marcon, V., Godard, C., et al. (2022).
 New Approach to Accelerated Image Annotation by Leveraging Virtual Reality and Cloud Computing. _Frontiers in Bioinformatics_. doi:10.3389/fbinf.2021.777101](https://www.frontiersin.org/articles/10.3389/fbinf.2021.777101/full)).

 The principle is to accelerate annotation without prior information.
 The procedure consists of:
 1. A **rapid tagging** of few pixels in the image with two labels: one for the structure of interest (named positive tags), and one for the other structures (named negative tags).
 2. A **training** of a simple random forest classifier with these tagged pixels and their features (mean, gaussian, ...)
 3. An **inference** in all the pixels of the image to automatically segment the structure of interest.
 The output is a probability image (0-255) of belonging to a specific class.
 4. Iterative corrections if needed

 <img src="materials/interface_tools_screenshots/hesperos_oneshot_interface.PNG" width="1000px"/>